Sieges of Ceuta (1694–1727): The arrival of the Marquis of Lede

 During the following years, the siege continued with little significant change until the arrival in 1720 of 16,000 soldiers under the command of the Marquis of Lede.
 These troops were returning from the War of the Quadruple Alliance, which had not achieved the results the Spanish had hoped for.
 After the loss of all Spanish territory in Italy, Ceuta became a position of strategic importance in the Spanish defensive cordon in the Mediterranean.
 The Marquis launched a successful expedition against the besiegers, who retreated to Tetuán.
 However, upon an outbreak of plague a few months later in 1721, the Marquis decided to leave the city, seeing no prospect of capturing Tetuán or Tangier.

 The second siege

-After the Marquis left, the Moroccans immediately recaptured the city.
+After the Marquis had left, the Moroccans immediately took back the initiative.
 Another siege and several more battles occurred from 1721 until the death of Mawlay Ismail in 1727.
 War for the throne broke out among the sultan's sons.
 On 22 April, a reconnaissance expedition from Ceuta confirmed that the Moroccans had left.